-Biden judicial pick Ketanji Brown Jackson defends independence in Senate hearing
+Biden judicial pick Ketanji Brown Jackson defends her independence in Senate hearing

 With the Biden administration emphasizing the need to increase diversity on the federal bench, lawmakers in both parties asked the nominees whether race would play a role in their approach to serving as a judge.

-Jackson-Akiwumi, 41, spent a decade at the Federal Defender’s office in Chicago, where she represented 400 indigent clients accused of a wide range of federal crimes.
+Jackson-Akiwumi, 41, spent a decade at the Federal Public Defender’s Office in Chicago, where she represented 400 indigent clients accused of a wide range of crimes.
 She is the daughter of two judges, one on the federal bench in Virginia and the other in Virginia state court.

 “Demographic diversity of all types, even beyond race, plays an important role in increasing public confidence in our courts and increases the public’s ability to accept the legitimacy of court decisions,” Jackson-Akiwumi said.